 When a biotech company’s cancer drug is undergoing clinical trials, the drug’s approval will be a binary event.

 When an industrial conglomerate acquires a smaller specialty chemical business, the regulatory approval would happen within a certain time frame.

 And here are more examples of soft catalysts:

 A U.S business is expected to expand internationally, but the timing is uncertain.
 For example, L Brands, the holding company of Victoria’s Secret, has been expected to expand to Asia for the past few years.
 However, the speed of expansion has been slower than expected.

 A business is trading at a discounted P/E and is cheap vs. peers.
 However, it’s hard to count on the P/E multiple to “re-rate” without other hard catalysts.
 A company’s P/E would not re-rate unless its fundamentals improve.

 Catalysts to Short Stocks

-Catalysts are particularly important in shorting stocks.
+Catalysts are particularly important in finding companies to short.
 A short investment thesis can’t depend on valuation alone.